 It was just supposed to be a cup of coffee.
 Two professors, one an ecologist and the other a conservation biologist, discussed the effects the palm oil industry was having on the orangutan population in Southeast Asia.
 The two agreed; studying animals in the tropics is a very difficult task, one that takes a lot of time and financial resources.
 That got them thinking; what if there was a different better way to study their subjects?

 “Now, orangutans make a nest every night and we thought if you could fly over the forest and take photos of those nests it would help enormously.
-We thought about using drones as a flying camera, if you like, and that’s how the idea was founded.”
+We thought about using drones as a flying cameras if you like, and that’s how the idea was founded.”
 Serge Wich is a Professor of Primal Biology at John Moores University.
 He and Ecology and Conservation Professor Lian Pin Koh started using drones to study orangutans and tropical deforestation in February 2012.
-Thats when they flew a $2000, custom made, fixed wing drone in North Sumatra, Indonesia.
-They say the UAV gathered thousands of high quality aerial images and footage of forests and wildlife.
-An online news source ran a story about their work, focusing on the new, low cost technology dubbing the aerial project “a conservation drone.”
+That's when they flew a $2000, custom-made, fixed-wing drone in North Sumatra, Indonesia.
+They say the UAV gathered thousands of high-quality aerial images and footage of forests and wildlife.
+An online news source ran a story about their work, focusing on the new, low-cost technology dubbing the aerial project “a conservation drone.”
 Shortly after, ConservationDrones.org was founded.

 Follow AirVūz News for the latest updates in the drone community.